20tab/UnrealEnginePython/docs/Subclassing_API.md

 It resembles the native way you would work with unreal and c++ but in a (more or less ;) pythonic way.

+Anything you define in python subclasses of UObjects is automatically exposed to Blueprints.
+As python is a dynamic language without strong encapsulation concepts, this looks (at least currently) the best approach from a python-developer point of view.

 The system is still under heavy development and new ideas are popping up constantly (the main objective is to simplify and speed up  end-users development)

 Subclassing